- What is Erasmus +?

 If you are an international student you will receive a Confirmation of Acceptance of Studies (CAS) which is required for visa application purposes.
 A CAS is only issued once you have accepted an unconditional offer and you have uploaded a copy of the passport you are going to travel with.
 If you hold more than one offer, please think carefully before you accept your offer as CAS cannot be changed easily.Rules about how your personal information is recorded on CAS are very strict so please inform us quickly if any of your details have changed.
 Let us know if you have changed your name, your passport or if you notice any errors in the correspondence issued to you.
 Your personal and course details must match your documents exactly.

-You can also apply for University accommodation.
-For further information, go to the Accommodation Services website.
+You can also apply for accommodation.

 You will also receive information regarding the teaching programme closer to the start of the session.